On the stability and ergodicity of adaptive scaling Metropolis algorithms: Simultaneous properties for Metropolis kernels

 where $\hat{q}:[0,\infty)\to(0,\infty)$ is a bounded, decreasing, and differentiable function, satisfying the conditions in Assumption \ref{a:proposal}.
-Moreover, suppose that there is a $\kappa>0$ such that the eigenvalues of each $s\in\mathcal{P}$ are bounded from below by $\kappa$. \end{assumption}
+Moreover, suppose that there is a constant $\kappa>0$ such that all the eigenvalues of each $R\in\mathcal{P}$ are bounded from below by $\kappa$. \end{assumption}